 Even though there are common struggles, every girl and young woman has her own experience of ADHD.
 Read how one young woman owned her ADHD.
 Hear about a special education teacher’s journey with ADHD.
 Find out why journalist Lisa Ling was relieved to get an ADHD diagnosis, and why Olympic gold medalist Simone Biles says ADHD is nothing to be ashamed of.

-For more information, watch an expert discuss ADHD in boys vs. girls.
+For more information, watch an Understood expert discuss ADHD in girls vs. boys.